Policy/ drones · surveillance · law enforcement · privacy

-Stockton, California, approved a multi‑million‑dollar contract for Flock drones to serve as first responders.
+Stockton, California has approved a multimillion-dollar deployment of Flock Safety drones to serve as first responders, beating patrol cars to emergency scenes.

 TR